The Most Successful Photographers Spread Ideas

 4. Subject

 Addressing all of these is necessary for success.
 Unfortunately, too many photographers often forget one or more of these.
-They can get caught up in the medium [gear head] or usually emotionally wrapped up in the subject with all their time.
+They can get caught up in the medium [gearhead] or, usually, emotionally wrapped up in the subject, taking up all their time.
 Your purpose is to connect the audience and the subject and get yourself out of the way.
 Now use this same model to address your marketing to an audience.
 Again, you are the subject, and the audience is your potential customers.
-Now let’s go back to those four elements again.
-So often, a photographer is wrapped up in the subject and forgets about that audience.
+Now, let’s go back to those four elements again.
+So often, a photographer is wrapped up in the subject and forgets about the audience.

-So you are shooting a picture for publications geared to women in their 40s and 50s, and you go and shoot a Punk Rock Band.
-How you cover it shows either you understand your audience or you do not.
+So you are shooting a picture for publications geared to women in their 40s and 50s, and you end up shooting a Punk Rock Band.
+How you cover it shows whether you understand your audience or not.

-So taking the photo above shows my emphasis on subject and medium.
-Using lights to create just an excellent image.
+The photo above shows my emphasis on subject and medium.
+Using lights to create an excellent image.

-Here is another example that I have taken a fantastic photo of.
+Here is another example: I have taken a fantastic photo of it.

 I am showing how popular they are, but am I connecting with my audience?
-For example, why would middle age women be interested in the bands?
+For example, why would middle-aged women be interested in the bands?

 But then I took this photo and now have my hook for the audience.
-My wife loved this photo so much that she used it as her profile photo on Facebook.
-The story for the publication audience is how these bands, who can look scary and make you wonder if your child should be near them is to explain why they appeal to your children.
+My wife loved this photo so much that she used it as her Facebook profile photo.
+The story for the publication audience is how these bands, who can look scary and make you wonder if your child should be near them, appeal to your children.
 This is of interest to the audience.
-I would lead with this photo before leading with excellent photos because this connects to the audience.
+I would lead with this photo before the excellent photos, because it connects with the audience.

 You the Subject

-If the professional team were to work with you and help you be more successful, then you become the subject, but who is your audience?
+If the professional team were to work with you to help you be more successful, you would become the subject.
+But who is your audience?
 Too many photographers again fall in love with the medium.
 I like taking pictures.

-Two Approaches to be Big Fish in a Small Pond
+Two Approaches to Being a Big Fish in a Small Pond

 Move.
 Let’s say you are a wedding photographer in Atlanta, Georgia.
 It would be easier for you to find another city to move to.
-Atlanta may have as many as a thousand or more wedding photographers.
-Maybe you look for a place where the number of photographers per population is lower.
+Atlanta may have as many as 1,000 wedding photographers.
+Maybe you’re looking for a place where the number of photographers per capita is lower.

 Specialize.
-It is better to find a subject where few photographers if any, are providing services.
-Mark Johnson, the head of the photojournalism program at the University of Georgia, told me about one of his students that double majored in photojournalism and horticulture.
-They went to a horticulture company and sold them why they needed to bring them on board to be their communication specialist.
-Now that company has a better website showing their product to their audience.
+It is better to find a subject where few, if any, photographers are providing services.
+Mark Johnson, the head of the photojournalism program at the University of Georgia, told me about one of his students who double majored in photojournalism and horticulture.
+They went to a horticulture company and explained why they needed to bring them on board as their communication specialist.
+Now that the company has a better website that shows its product to its audience.

 The formula for success is simple.
 First, you have a subject and an audience in mind.
 It would help if you had ideas worth spreading in this arena.
 So go out there and be remarkable.